 About

 Sharon Rich is an author, film historian and lecturer.
-Her first book was published at age nineteen.
+Her first book was written at age nineteen and published when she turned twenty.
 Over the years she has also edited or ghost written several books for others, penned Hollywood-related magazine articles and been a contributing editor for an opera magazine.
 She has lectured about film history to school classes and groups in the US, Canada and the UK.
 To date she has written close to twenty books and edited and written over seventy magazines about 1930s singing stars Jeanette MacDonald and Nelson Eddy.
-MacDonald and Eddy have been a pet project for her, as she was for many years close friends with Jeanette MacDonald’s older sister, actress Blossom Rock.
+They have been a pet project for her, as she was for many years close friends with Jeanette MacDonald’s older sister, actress Blossom Rock.
 Rock authorized Rich to write a candid book about her sister’s thwarted love affair with Nelson Eddy.
 The resulting best-selling book, Sweethearts, blew the lid off the carefully crafted Hollywood PR version of MacDonald and Eddy’s supposedly blissful marriages to others.

 Along with interviewing hundreds of people, Rich had access to many collections of private love letters, unpublished memoirs, Nelson Eddy’s personal scrapbooks, diary entries, hundreds of pages of contemporary eyewitness accounts from their fans, FBI files and Jeanette’s unpublished autobiography.
 Sharon Rich is considered by many to be the leading authority in the world on MacDonald and Eddy.